shin-carpediem/Djamazon/README.md

 - Python==3.6.0
 - MySQL==5.6.48(switching to sqlite now)

-## How to SetUp with your local server
+## How to SetUp with your local server?

 - [ ] Install Homebrew